Shnorpoe/Cashsys/README.md

-this is a school project of mine. more will be added here
+CashSYS is a web based cashier system for android devices, enabling storefronts to have an easy and accessible POS (Point of Sale) from Phones or Tablets